arangodb/resilience-tests/README.md

 LOG_IMMEDIATE

-    By default log output is being surpressed and only shown if there is an error.
-By setting this to 1 the logoutput will be thrown onto the console right away (useful for debugging)
+    Set to 1 for debug log output from the tests and the instance manager.

 ARANGO_STORAGE_ENGINE